MG2033/MobileNet-V2/README.md

 <img src="https://github.com/MG2033/MobileNet-V2/blob/master/figures/tb.png"><br><br>
 </div>

+## TODO
+1. Measuring FLOPS on this architecture to compare with other realtime architectures.
+PyTorch doesn't have a profiler like TensorFlow's.
+So, I'll be working on measuring FLOPS on my own.

 ## License
 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.